 6. When dry, remove lint, fuzz and hair with a lint brush or roller.

 Clean and dry the garment according to the instructions above.

 Fold the garment loosely to prevent stretching and place it in a bag made of breathable cotton or linen.
 Avoid storage bags that are made of polyester or plastic.

 Cedar balls can be placed in storage bags and drawers to help prevent damage by moths.

 Nothing is worse than discovering those tiny little holes all over your cashmere garments – moths!

 Clothing moths are attracted by body oils, lotions, perfumes, makeup, etc. that are left on clothing, primarily wool and cashmere, after wearing.

 The best way to prevent moths from getting into your cashmere is to ensure all of your garments, not just your cashmere, are clean before putting them away.
-Moths can arrive on other garments and find their way to your cashmere afterwards.

 Remember – Moths are much easier to prevent than get rid of after the fact!